OpenSourceCTF/web-client/README.md

 The web client for CTF Pro, consumable as a JS module.

+You will probably need the `website` project up and running to be able to utilise this client.
+Not only is it integrated there as a module, but that repo also hosts the image assets required.

 Browser support is the last 2 versions of modern browsers only (Chrome, Firefox, Edge, Safari).
 This is reflected in the Babel config.

 # Prerequisites